danielenricocahall/elephas/CONTRIBUTING.md

 ```

 ## Unit Testing
-`pytest` is used for all unit testing.
-To run the unit tests locally (assuming a local environment is set up):
+`pytest` is used for all testing.
+To run the tests locally (assuming a local environment is set up):
 ```shell
 uv run pytest
 ```